PLAY

 Optimization

-Prioritize iron-rich foods: Consumption of iron has been shown to increase serum iron levels. (source, source) Recommendation: Consume at least two servings of iron-rich foods weekly.
+Prioritize iron-rich foods: Consumption of iron has been shown to increase serum iron levels. (source, source)

+Protocol: Consume at least two servings of iron-rich foods weekly.
 One serving examples: Liver (3 oz), Oysters (3 oz), Lentils (1 cup), Pumpkin Seeds (1 oz)

-Supplement with iron: Iron supplementation has been shown to increase serum iron levels. (source, source) Recommendation: Supplement with at least 9 mg of elemental iron daily.
+Supplement with iron: Iron supplementation has been shown to increase serum iron levels. (source, source)

 Elevated serum iron levels can often stem from physiological factors involving the liver and spleen, where iron metabolism and storage are regulated.
 Nutritionally, excessive intake of iron-rich foods or supplements, along with poor regulation of dietary iron absorption, can lead to higher serum iron levels. (source, source)